Unibrighter/UniGears/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

-Give the basica abstraction withe issue number/link here.
+Give the basic abstraction withe issue number/link here.

-### (Optiona)Why do we need this?
+### (Optional)Why do we need this?
-- Long descrption of PR
+- Long description of PR
 - Why are we doing this?
 - Any context or related work?